 Dear Senator Wyden:

 Thank you very much for providing Enron with an opportunity to testify before the Senate Energy Committee on January 31st.
-I believe that the exchange of views was very useful and will help inform the critical debate on US energy policy that is now underway.
+I believe that the exchange of views was very useful and will help inform the critical debate on U.S. energy policy that is now underway.

 At the January 31st hearing, you had expressed concern about the lack of coherent public information about energy issues that is creating confusion among energy consumers in the West.
-I agree that the lack of data (e.g., plant shut-down) creates unnecessary confusion among consumers.
-However, there is also a critical lack of data that hinders the ability of power suppliers to manage power supplies.
-This lack of data has a negative impact on wholesale power prices, the cost of which isultimately born by consumers.
+I agree that the lack of data (e.g., plant shut-downs) creates unnecessary confusion among consumers.
+However, there is also a critical lack of data that hinders the ability of power suppliers to provide the best possible products to the marketplace.
+This lack of data has a negative impact on wholesale power prices and reliability and these costs are ultimately borne by consumers.
 Moreover, it is clear that the Federal Energy Regulatory Commission (FERC) can take action to rectify this problem.

-Certain information should be released to all participants in competitive bulk power markets, including the California market.
-Enron believes that the FERC has the authority under the Federal Power Act to require release of such informationbut has not chosen to do so.
-We recommend that you, as part of your oversight role under the Federal Power Act, encourage the FERC to implement new rules to increase information transparency and increase market efficiency. the Administrationsextends FERC jurisdiction to public transmission systems and directs transmission system operators
+Certain operational information should be released to all participants in competitive bulk power markets, including the California market.
+Enron believes that the FERC has the authority under the Federal Power Act to require release of such information from jurisdictional public utilities, Security Coordinators, and Regional Transmission Organizations (RTOs) but has not chosen to do so.
+We recommend that you, as part of your oversight role under the Federal Power Act, encourage the FERC to implement new rules to increase information transparency and increase market efficiency.
+There are market entities (the Power Marketing Administrations) not currently under FERC jurisdiction that possess information, which, if released, would enhance market efficiency.
+Legislation that extends FERC jurisdiction to public transmission systems and directs FERC to require information release from all transmission system operators in bulk power markets would be very beneficial.

 Increasing the amount of information to market participants and regulators has four clear advantages.
 First, it improves the efficiency of system dispatch in the short term.
 It allows participants to identify transactions that will improve resource allocation and lower production costs.
 Second, it improves generation and transmission investment decisions.
 Armed with accurate information, investors will place generation and transmission facilities where they are needed, when they are needed.
 Third, transparency enhances liquidity in energy and transmission-capacity product markets.
 Increasing liquidity reduces barriers to entry and allows more entities to actively buy and sell power in the western market.
 Fourth and finally, transparency improves market-monitoring capabilities.
 Today, only a handful of economists in California have exclusive access to key market data.
 By making market data easily accessible to many participants, including state and federal regulators as well as private companies, there can be independent verification of the health of the market.
 In particular, it will be easier to identify anomalous bidding strategies and potentially collusive behavior.